 Audionautix offers free-to-use background music with credit.
 Jason Shaw is behind the production of all music on the site.
 A large collection of melodious tracks is a core specialty.

 However, the catalog has bit lesser options.
 That’s the only shortcoming with this provider.

 Audiojungle, though, is a bit pricey, but the variety of tracks, jingles, and sound effects make it worth it for podcasters.
 It is a subsidiary of the giant Envato Market.

 AudioJungle allows you to sell royalty-free music and sound effects.
 They are utterly Podsafe for a few dollars, including a Buyer Fee.
 The subscription fee for AudioJungle is only $1.

 Last but not the least, Soundsnap is the most extensive professional sound effects library.
 Many creative people support this platform, including renowned recordists and designers.

 Due to its popularity, top companies such as Pixar, HBO, BBC, Discovery, Microsoft, Sony PlayStation are getting music from it.

-With this list of the ten most popular royalty free music providers, we may intensify your podcasting knowledge.
-If you have a knack to communicate with your audience well, choosing one of the above to add pleasant laurels to your next podcast.
+With this list of the ten most popular royalty-free music providers, we may intensify your podcasting knowledge.
+If you have a knack to communicate with your audience well, choose one of the above to add pleasant laurels to your next podcast.